2 Current Increased Credit Card Offers Worth Considering

 American Express Gold Card

 If you’re not familiar with the Gold card, it has a lot offer… even amid the pandemic.
-It features 4x points on dining as well as 4x points at U.S. supermarkets (although the latter category is capped at $25,000 in spending per year).
+It features 4x points at restaurants as well as 4x points at U.S. supermarkets (although the latter category is capped at $25,000 in spending per year).
 Elsewhere, it offers 3x points on flights you book either directly through the airline or via Amex Travel — and then 1x points on everything else.
 Like several other Amex cards, the Gold card also features credits, such as a $10 a month in dining statements credit that can be triggered with purchases from Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and select Shake Shack locations.
-It also includes a $100 airline incidental credit, although this benefit will be discontinued on December 31, 2021.
+And, as of February 2021, it now also includes $10 a month in Uber Cash, which can be used on Uber Eats orders as well.

 In terms of downsides, the Amex Gold does carry a $250 annual fee.
 However, whether you’re already running an American Express set-up or want to jump into the world of Membership Rewards points, this 60,000 point bonus could be a good opportunity.
 Plus, you’ll have six months to reach that $4,000 minimum spend, which can also help make the fee a bit easier to swallow.